aimbrain/aimbrain-android-sdk/README.md

 `android.permission.ACCESS_NETWORK_STATE`

-Those permissions are included in SDK’s manifest (there is no need to include it into application’s manifest)
+Those permissions are included in SDK’s manifest (there is no need to include it into the application’s manifest)

 ## Graddle sync
 1. Download and extract module project.